 Bloodborne was already a departure from the established Souls formula, but it still kept the RPG elements mostly intact.
 Sekiro, on the other hand, is a far more significant step away from what we’re used to seeing in a Souls game.

 For one, it isn’t even an RPG but an action game.
 It still keeps some basic stats that can be upgraded as the game goes on, and it features several skill trees with various unlockable abilities, but it plays more like a pure skill-based action game than an action RPG.

 The stamina meter is gone and is replaced by the posture meter.
 There is only one primary weapon that the player uses throughout the game.
-Playstyle variety comes down to an array of different “combat arts” that resemble the weapon skills of Dark Souls III and to “shinobi tools” that are attached to the protagonist’s prosthetic arm and function, similarly to Bloodborne’s trick weapons.
+Playstyle variety comes down to an array of different “combat arts,” which resemble the weapon skills of Dark Souls III and to “shinobi tools” that are attached to the protagonist’s prosthetic arm and function, similar to Bloodborne’s trick weapons.

 - Extremely challenging

 - Excellent art direction and soundtrack